restorecommerce/scheduling-srv/README.md

   - healthCheckCommand
   - versionCommand

-For creating/modifying jobs through Kafka this service listens to events on topic `io.restorecommerce.jobs`.
-CRUD operations take the same arguments as the gRPC endpoints.
-Tracking a job's status is performed by listening to `jobDone` and `jobFailed` events, which are emitted by any microservice which processes a given job.
+Jobs can be created, updated or deleted by issuing Kafka messages to topic `io.restorecommerce.jobs`.
+These operations are exposed with the same input as the gRPC endpoints (note that it is only possible to *read* a job through gRPC).

 `io.restorecommerce.job.JobDone`